sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ### Step 7: Add Interactions

-To complete the visualization, let's give users the ability to hover their mouse over a county on the map to see more details.
+To complete the visualization, let's enable users to hover their mouse over a county on the map to see more details.
 Of course, mouse interactions are not available for tablet or smartphone users.
 To support those users you could add a similar interaction for tap or click events.
-That code would be almost identical to the example below.
+That code would be almost identical to the next example.

 We'll start by defining a table to show county details.